 Tech-wise, I’m currently most interested in Polymer (and Web Components, by extension) and potentially getting it to work nicely with Redux for larger-scale applications.
 I like the flexibility and scale of Polymer as a platform; there’s no massive library to load besides a lightweight web component shim so it works seamlessly with almost any architecture.
 The build tools are still pretty young, though, and there are quite a few rough edges that will smooth out over the next few months as features become standardized and implemented by browser vendors.
 This site uses Polymer under the hood and page.js for routing, but otherwise it’s just a plain-ol’ Jekyll site hosted on Github pages with a few tricks here and there.

 Beyond web design, I’m an avid meditator and an occasional cinephile (I still log to Letterboxd when I remember).
 I’ve only written a handful of articles so far, but I plan on writing more in the future, particularly about health and tech issues.
 Oh, and recently I’m extremely interested in DIY home automation stuff, mostly because Max Braun blew my mind (and the rest of Medium’s) with his bathroom mirror.
 The bar has been raised.

-Elsewhere, I share micro-opinions on Twitter, works-in-progress on Dribbble, and current rotations on Spotify.
+Elsewhere, I share micro-opinions on Twitter, works-in-progress on Dribbble, current rotations on Spotify, and work experience on LinkedIn.
 I try to host any code I can on Github, including this website.
 Thanks for reading. 🖐